What is modulation in music production? Learn how the different modulation effects and techniques can make your music more interesting.

 Chorus effects add stereo width and richness to sounds.
 The effect sounds thicker than the original signal.
 It also adds a lush, shimmering quality.

-Stereo chorus helps improve weak or thin sounds.
-It also creates a sense of width and depth that makes sounds fuller.
-Try it on vocal sounds or synths to widen the stereo image!
+Stereo chorus also helps improve weak or thin sounds.
+It creates a sense of width and depth that makes sounds fuller.
+Try it on vocal sounds or synth sounds to widen the stereo image!

 The chorus effect duplicates the incoming signal and then mixes it with pitch-shifted and delayed copies.
 An LFO then modulates the delay and pitch between the signals.
 They also have depth and rate controls to make the effect more or less intense.

 Flangers are similar to chorus effects.
 However, a flanger produces a more dramatic effect than a chorus.

 Flanging also mixes the source signal with a slightly delayed processed signal.
 The difference is flanging uses a shorter delay time between the copies.
 Flangers also have a feedback control.
 You can feed the effected signal back into the original signal to exaggerate the effect further.